SaibboRiginal/AutoRDP/README.md

 ## Mentions

-This code simply uses the already very usefull library [InputSimulator](https://github.com/michaelnoonan/inputsimulator) to automatically insert the username and password in the prompt.
+This code simply uses the already very useful library [InputSimulator](https://github.com/michaelnoonan/inputsimulator) to automatically insert the username and password in the prompt.

 ## License